Dark Energy Black Holes with Intermediate Masses at High Redshifts: an earlier generation of Quasars and observations

 Before we discuss the data, in order to assess the impact of these Dark Energy Black Holes produced at high redshifts, we also need to arrive at the masses of these Dark Energy Black Holes produced due to the phase transition linked to the mass $m_3$.

 Black Hole (BH) formation as a result of cosmological phase transitions has been etensively studied before by a number of groups.
-Collapse of false vacuum domains to produce BHs was investigated by Kodama, Sasaki, and Sato\cite{Kodamaetal} and Hsu\cite{Hsu}.
-BH formation from bubble wall collisions was studied by Hawking, Moss, and Stewart\cite{Hawkingetal}.
-BH formation from the collapse of closed domain walls was investigated by Ipser and Sikivie [33] and by Widrow\cite{Widrow}.
+In general BHs can be formed in both first order and second order phase transitions.
+BH formation as a result of first order phase transitions has been studied by R.V.
+Konoplich et al\cite{Konoplich}, Hawking, Moss, and Stewart\cite{Hawkingetal}, Kodama, Sasaki, and Sato\cite{Kodamaetal} and Hsu\cite{Hsu}.
+In First Order Phase Transitions the primary mechanism of BH formation is Bubble Wall dynamics and collisions.
+BH formation in second order phase transitions results from the collapse of closed domain walls and this was investigated by Sergei G. Rubin et al\cite{Rubin} and by Widrow\cite{Widrow}.
+The phase transition we are focused on here is a Second Order Phase Transition and the Black Holes result from the collapse of closed domain walls in this case.
 Widrow suggested that the collapse of closed domain walls is likely to produce BHs due to Phase Transitions that occur after the recombination.
-The mass of such BHs produced has previously been obtained\cite{Quasars,DarkEnergyCollapseAndBHs} and can be stated as:
+The mass of such BHs produced has previously been obtained\cite{Quasars,Rubin,DarkEnergyCollapseAndBHs} and can be stated as:

-For the case being considered here $\sigma \sim \alpha m_3^2 f$ where $f$ is the heavy neutrino scale in the see-saw model of neutrino masses.
+For the case being considered here $\sigma \sim \alpha m_3^2 f$.
 Numerical work studying the gravitational collapse of the Dark Energy fields resulting in the formation of Black Holes\cite{DarkEnergyCollapseAndBHs} gives us the numerical value of $\alpha \simeq 10$.

 Black Hole formation in Dark Energy Phase Transitions has been studied earlier \cite{Quasars, DarkEnergyCollapseAndBHs} to arrive at the Black Holes masses.
 Using the same techniques as earlier but now using the mass of the heaviest neutrino $m_3$ to arrive at the masses of Black Holes formed at the higher redshifts $z_3 \sim 18$, we get: